lammps/lammps/doc/src/Speed_compare.rst

   both, NVIDIA and AMD GPUs well.
 On NVIDIA hardware, using CUDA is typically resulting in equal or better performance over OpenCL.
-* OpenCL in the GPU package does theoretically also support Intel CPUs or Intel Xeon Phi, but the native support for those in KOKKOS (or USER-INTEL) is superior.
+* OpenCL in the GPU package does theoretically also support Intel CPUs or Intel Xeon Phi, but the native support for those in KOKKOS (or INTEL) is superior.